 The bird strike cost them 40 minutes, as they were required to pore over all the intake ports looking for feathers and bones.
 A quick but thorough inspection cleared the helicopter.
 Andrews, meanwhile, played out all of the hoist cable, checking for broken strands.

-It, too, looked clean.
+enter It, too, looked clean.
 At the same time, McCarthy evaluated the most important equipment—his crew.
 No one slurred his speech, their eyes focused.
 Everyone looked ready for more.